 - where a home is held in joint names and is passing by survivorship to the other joint owner

-- certain institutions may release monies without a grant being produced if the amount held by the deceased was small.
-Apply to the institution to see if they will release monies without a grant
+- certain institutions may release monies without a grant being produced if the amount held by the deceased is small; apply to the institution to see if they will release monies without a grant.

-- contact a solicitor who will arrange this for you - you will find local firms of solicitors listed in the Yellow Pages
+- contact a solicitor, who will arrange this for you; you can find local firms of solicitors listed in the Yellow Pages

-- do it yourself.
-If you wish to do it yourself, please call the Probate and Inheritance Tax helpline 0845 3020 900 or visit the Probate Service information page.
+- do it yourself; if you wish to do this yourself, please call the Probate and Inheritance Tax helpline on 0845 3020 900 or visit the Probate Service website.